Supporting in green:

 CUSTOM JAVASCRIPT / HTML

-"the behavioural tools that des has taught us have been so valuable in replacing behaviours."
+"The behavioural tools that Des has taught us have been so valuable in replacing behaviours."

 Charlie - Deputy Manager